Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ### Calibration
 In order to calibrate and then probe with the load cell the following macros are used:
 `0:/sys/INDX_LC_CALIBRATE.g` - A guided calibration routine that prompts the user to take steps to achieve load cell calibration and saves the calibration
-`0:/sys/INDX_TARE.g` - Capturea the empty-head baseline for load-cell CALIBRATION `0:/sys/INDX_CLOSE_CAL.g` - Locks + seats the full ~1600 g force onto the cell `0:/sys/INDX_LC_CAL.g` - Computes grams/count against the known force.
+`0:/sys/INDX_TARE.g` - Capture the empty-head baseline for load-cell CALIBRATION `0:/sys/INDX_CLOSE_CAL.g` - Locks + seats the full ~1600 g force onto the cell `0:/sys/INDX_LC_CAL.g` - Computes grams/count against the known force.

 ### Z Probing

-`0:/sys/homez.g` - an example homez.g - adpat for your specific machine
+`0:/sys/homez.g` - an example homez.g - adapt for your specific machine
 `0:/sys/bed.g`  - for 3 point bed levelling (e.g. on a voron trident).
 `0:/sys/mesh.g`  - for bed mesh using the loadcell or SZP - see the [Bed Mesh](/Duet3D_hardware/Duet_3_family/INDX_Toolboard#bed-mesh) section above.
 `0:/sys/INDX_LC_ZTRIGGER.g` carry out a Z probe with a tare just before the movement.